prashishh/bouncing-ball-html5/Bouncing Ball/README.md

 - change ball color, size
 - change number of balls
+- move ball from one point to another
+- move ball from one point to another with a trail point

 - __add blocks or obstructions__
 - __add elasticity effect__
 - __add friction__